UKVI confirms new attendance rules for international students

 In other words, stuff you absolutely have no choice but to come in for, or you’ll miss out.

-“Remote delivery” is proposed to be allowed on courses at degree level and above at providers with a “track record of compliance” – that’s most universities.
+“Remote delivery” is to be allowed only on courses at degree level and above (ie Level 6 and above) at providers with a “track record of compliance” – that’s most universities.

-UKVI says that feedback from universities is that “remote delivery” largely forms a minor element of total delivery and is used in a supplementary manner – but that may not be the case when you look at the actual definition they’re proposing.
+UKVI says that feedback from universities is that “remote delivery” largely forms a minor element of total delivery and is used in a supplementary manner – but that may not be the case when you look at the actual definition they’re now using.

 Proportions